Assault Defense Attorney

 Assault is the 5th most common charge among inmates in South Carolina’s correctional system.

-As a former prosecutor and experienced defense lawyer, Nathan J. Sheldon understands how solicitors and criminal courts operate.
+As a former prosecutor and experienced defense lawyer, Nathan J. Sheldon understands how solicitors and criminal courts operate in Rock Hill, York County and the surrounding area.
 Whether you are facing a felony or misdemeanor charge, he’ll use his knowledge of the system to help defend you.

-An Assault Conviction Will Change Your Life – You Need Legal Help
+A Conviction on Assault Charges Will Change Your Life – You Need Legal Help

 Call 803-504-3411 now to schedule your consultation.

+Not all assault charges are felonies, but some are.
 Based on the circumstances of the altercation and the type of injuries sustained, the solicitor’s office may file criminal charges against you for a felony assault.
-The most serious charge is Assault and Battery of a High and Aggravated Nature when the prosecutor finds great bodily harm was caused.
+The most serious charge in South Carolina is Assault and Battery of a High and Aggravated Nature when the prosecutor finds great bodily harm was caused.
+It is considered a lesser charge from attempted murder.
 This can result in up to 20 years in prison.

-1st Degree Assault and Battery is also a felony and can result in up to 10 years in prison.
+A 1st Degree Assault and Battery charge is also a felony and can result in up to 10 years in prison.
+First Degree Assault in South Carolina includes injuries during a robbery or kidnapping.
+It also includes non-consensual touching of private parts with lewd or lascivious intent.

 Either felony charge could result in significant prison time, difficulty finding future employment and many additional impacts on your life.
 You’ll need legal advice from an experienced criminal law attorney to defend yourself.